Arun211/circles-life/README.md

-### circles-life
+### Code Samples
-Test tasks repository to hold source for below scenarios
+Repository to hold implementation for below scenarios

-4. Write the script to Login in to Circles.life website.
+1. Write the script to Login in to website.
 Verify your email address under My account.

-5. Write a script to login into Facebook account (test account) from website.
+2. Write a script to login into Facebook account (test account) from website.
 And Post a test comment.

-6. Now, write a script to check the same posted comment by logging into Facebook App.
+3. Now, write a script to check the same posted comment by logging into Facebook App.
 And verify the same comment is posted or not.

 ### Execution